 The Ultimate List of Ways to Get a Hotel Upgrade

 One of the most common questions Travelzoo Deal Experts are asked by friends and family is “How can I get a free upgrade at a hotel when I’m on vacation?”
 We’ve found there’s no exact science to the art of asking, but here is some advice to consider.
-We’ve polled our deal experts and members plus got advice from our well-traveled CEO.
-Here’s what we’ve learned:
+We’ve polled our deal experts and members and here’s what we’ve learned:

 - Or, be as loyal as possible: Brand loyalty has its benefits.
 With so many websites for hotel booking these days, hotels will often give out upgrades and perks to guests that show loyalty to the brand.
 Sign up for the frequent guest program — whether it’s Starwood Preferred Guest, Kimpton Karma, Hilton HHonors, Marriott Rewards, Hyatt Gold Passport, Fairmont Presidents Club, Omni Select Guest or others.
 Make sure your reservation has your account attached, and casually name drop your status at the front desk.

-- Book with a brand that offers free upgrades: Travelzoo’s CEO Chris Loughlin estimates he’s stayed away from home for 1,800+ nights since starting with the company in 2001.
-That’s about 2.5 nights per week!
-He writes: “Deals often guarantee upgrades — these are obviously my favorite.
-Travelzoo also has a new hotel platform that offers our members special extras like free upgrades, free breakfast, welcome drinks and more, see travelzoo.com/hotels.
+- Book with a brand that offers free upgrades: Travelzoo's hotel platform offers our members special extras like free upgrades, free breakfast, welcome drinks and more; see travelzoo.ca/hotels.
 Other brands that do a great job of ensuring you get a free upgrade include American Express.
-Travelers can get a free upgrade at The Savoy Hotel in London, complimentary breakfast, complimentary dinner and more when you book via its Fine Hotels & Resorts program.
+Travellers can get a free upgrade at The Savoy Hotel in London, complimentary breakfast, complimentary dinner and more when booking via its Fine Hotels & Resorts program.
 Websites like Mr. and Mrs. Smith in the UK also focus on upgrades.
-I particularly like Mr. and Mrs. Smith because they really care about their customers and James & Tamara (the founders) are some of the coolest people in travel.”

 After you’ve picked your place